wedapashi/cpp/35_noexcept/README.md

 # noexcept

 The noexcept keyword is used to indicate that a function doesn’t throw an exception.
-It also can be used as an operator that determines whether its operand (an expression) potentially could throw an exception.
+It can be used as an operator that determines whether its operand (an expression) potentially could throw an exception.
 It returns false if the operand could throw an exception and true otherwise.

 For example, consider the following declarations: